Stocks take beating as benchmark KSE-100 sinks 1,105 points on fears of global meltdown

 Speaking to Dawn.com, Deputy Head of Research at AKD Securities, Ali Asghar Poonawala, said there was a "trifecta of dampeners feeding into the negative sentiment" which was causing the market to fall.

-He said the negative sentiment today was predominantly trigerred by panic falling through from regional and international markets and coronavirus-related travel restrictions.
+He said the negative sentiment today was predominantly trigerred by panic falling through from regional and international markets amid the oil price war between Saudi Arabia and Russia and global coronavirus-related travel restrictions.

+Oil prices went down further Thursday with the US West Texas Intermediate (WTI) crude shedding 4.1pc to $31.64 per barrel.

 Asian equity markets, already deep in the red in reaction to the World Health Organisation (WHO) announcement officially labelling the outbreak a pandemic, cratered after US President Donald Trump banned all travel from Europe to the US for a month.